 As of June 14, criminal charges still have not been filed against the driver.
 However, there may be a possibility that the surviving injury victim, and/or Javsicas’ family members, may hire a Philadelphia car accident lawyer or Philadelphia wrongful death attorney in order to pursue a civil action against the driver.
 No information about fault for the accident has been released.

 There has been no update on the involvement of the Hyundai Santa Fe’s driver.

 Contact a Philadelphia Personal Injury Lawyer if You Were Hit by a Car

 This story is a sad example of how quickly injuries which initially seem survivable can turn life-threatening or fatal, even with prompt medical care.
 You should seek immediate treatment if you are ever struck by a vehicle, even if your injuries seem minor.
 After a collision between a vehicle and a pedestrian, every second counts.

 If you or someone you love was injured in a car accident in Center City, Mount Airy, or another neighborhood in Philadelphia, you should also seek legal help after receiving medical care.
 Compensation may be available for your medical bills, lost income, and other damages.
-To talk about getting compensated for your auto accident injury in a free and confidential legal consultation with an experienced personal injury attorney, contact the Wieand Law Firm, LLC at (800) 481-5206 as soon as possible.
+To talk about getting compensated for your auto accident injury in a free and confidential legal consultation with an experienced personal injury lawyer in Philadelphia, PA, contact the Wieand Law Firm, LLC at (888) 789-3161 as soon as possible.
 The Wieand Law Firm, LLC handles car accident claims throughout Pennsylvania and New Jersey.

 *Disclaimer: This article is for informational purposes.
 It is not legal advice and should not be used as legal advice.
 The Wieand Law Firm, LLC is based in Philadelphia, PA, and proud to serve clients throughout Pennsylvania and New Jersey.*